 Conventional Brewing Methods

-Have you ever noticed that a ten cup coffee maker only fills about four mugs of coffee?
-This is because most home coffee makers have 'cup' markings based on the European cup measurement, which is only 4 ounces.
+Have you ever noticed that a ten cup coffee maker only fills about four mugsof coffee?
+This is because most home coffee makers have 'cup' markings based on the 5-6 ounce industry measurement.
 The mug you'll use to drink the coffee is more like twelve ounces.
 Confused?
 It happens to the best of us.
 We want our customers to make great coffee at home and make it with ease so we have come up with some basic steps for making coffee in a French Press or Automatic Drip coffee maker.

 Brewing Tips

-Brew the coffee according to the manufacture's instructions.
+Brew the coffee according to the manufacturer's instructions.

 Place empty french press on a dry, flat, non-slip surface.
 Hold handle firmly, then pull the plunger unit straight up and out of the glass.